praella-agency/polaris-vue/README.md

 # This package and repository are no longer supported.

-Please find an alternative package for Polaris Vue that is updated to vue3 - https://ownego.github.io/polaris-vue/?path=/story/get-started--page
+Please find other alternative packages for Polaris vue3 - and https://www.npmjs.com/package/@mumble/vue3-polaris - https://ownego.github.io/polaris-vue/?path=/story/get-started--page

 # Polaris Vue